Kareena calls voicing Black Widow for 'Marvel's Wastelanders Hindi dub 'a surreal experience' - www.lokmattimes.com

 Moving into this new compound, Helen doesn’t know that on the day she arrived, Lisa Cartwright also moved into the Onar.
 Hired by a private security company, she quickly realises that Helen Black is not who she says she is.

-The Hindi dub of 'Marvel's Wastelanders: Black Widow' features a strong cast with the voices of Masaba Gupta as Lisa Cartwright, Vihaan Samat as Jordan Temple, Adah Sharma as Yelena Belova, Nitu Chandra as Judy Kratz, and Aditi Bhatia as K.I.M.
+The Hindi dub of ‘Marvel’s Wastelanders: Black Widow’ features a strong cast with the voices of Kareena Kapoor Khan as the voice of Black Widow/Helen Black, Masaba Gupta as Lisa Cartwright, Vihaan Samat as Jordan Temple, Adah Sharma as Yelena Belova, Nitu Chandra as Judy Kratz, and Aditi Bhatia as K.I.M.

 The English language version of ‘Marvel’s Wastelanders: Black Widow’ is written by Alex Delyle, directed by Timothy Busfield , with sound design and original music by Daniel Brunelle.